erdiphd/her_dt/README.md

-# A two-level optimization techniques for interpretable reinforcement learning with Decision Trees
+# Evolutionary learning of interpretable decision trees
-This repo hosts the code of the paper from Custode & Iacca: A Two-level optimization technique for interpretable reinforcement learning with decision trees.
+This repo hosts the code of the paper from Custode & Iacca: Evolutionary learning of interpretable decision trees.

 ## Summary of the files
 ### simple_test_orthogonal.py